gomba66/holbertonschool-zero_day/0x02-vi/README.md

-#This is a README.md of VI proyect!
+# Text editor VI
+#### This is a new project about the most basic commands of Vi editor.